 Oilier skin is also prone to PIH (post-inflammatory hyperpigmentation), a condition which leaves dark spots on the skin after a breakout has healed.
 Exfoliation will also help lighten these dark spots by polishing away the uppermost layers of skin and revealing new cells.
 Those with moderate to severe acneic breakouts should consider using an exfoliator that includes anti-bacterial ingredients to speed healing and prevent future blemishes.

 Managing sensitive skin can be challenging, as it takes considerable time and effort to determine which ingredients cause inflammation and irritation.
 To make this process easier, introduce only one new formula or product at a time.
 This rule applies to both skincare and cosmetics.
 Patch testing a new formula on your inner forearm is an excellent way to minimize potential reactions on the face.
 If your skin shows no sign of flaring up, apply the formula to the area behind one of your ears before using it on your face.

 Look for labels that identify formulas as non-irritating and non-sensitizing and free of parabens, synthetic fragrances, mineral oil, sulfate detergents, phthalates, urea, DEA or TEA, as these ingredients can result in redness and itchiness.
-For even more information about caring for sensitive skin, please read our Tips to Care for Sensitive Skin.

 Our skin’s needs can change over time, and taking steps to best identify its needs is essential for it to function and look its best.
 Keeping the health of your skin in mind and “checking in” regularly to determine whether any adjustments to your current ritual are needed will keep it balanced and beautiful.